sarnold/chromebooks/README.md

 second device.
 Use the second device to boot your chromebook and then chroot into your Ubuntu Touch rootfs.

-Since the Touch rootfs is not quite ready to boot fully, follow these post-install steps to complete the config in your chroot:

-Clone the ubports rootfs-builder repo from gitlab and move the repo to root's $HOME dir on the Touch rootfs:
+Since the Touch rootfs is not quite ready to boot fully, follow the post-install steps to complete the config in your chroot; note you may need to copy /etc/resolv.conf to your chroot first.
+You will also need to clone the ubports rootfs-builder repo from gitlab and move the repo to root's $HOME dir on the Touch rootfs:
 ```sh
 $ git clone https://gitlab.com/ubports/core/rootfs-builder-debos.git